om-ghante/GDG-git-github-guide/README.md

     git push origin branch_name
     ```

----

 ## **Step 10: Collaboration and Open Source**
-- Explain collaboration concepts such as teamwork, pull requests, and contributing to open-source projects.

----

 ## **Step 11: Forking a Repository**
-- Forking creates a personal copy of another user’s repository to contribute changes.

----

 ## **Step 12: Pull Requests (PRs)**
 1. Clone the forked repository: